Thailand for Visitors

 The whole place was rather empty, and this on a weekend when the rest of Chiang Mai was crowded with many Thai and foreign tourists for a long weekend.
 There weren't even many monks to be seen around the place, though one young novice stood watch to the entrance of the cave.
 I noticed some tiny earphones from a CD player in his ears as I walked past.
 Funny, I don't recall a walkman being among the eight basic possessions allowed to a Buddhist monk.

-Further on is another chedi, in front of which is a very large ancient platform, which now has a small, obviously modern building on it.
+Further on is another pagoda, in front of which is a very large ancient platform, which now has a small, obviously modern building on it.
 In the picture at left you can also see some of the many large trees which shade much of the temple grounds.

 Unlike many of Chiang Mai's other large temples, Wat Jed Yod is seldom visited by tourists.
-Its an interesting and quiet place to spend some time away from the crowds that you'll find in most other places in Chiang Mai.
+It's an interesting and quiet place to spend some time away from the crowds that you'll find in most other places in Chiang Mai.

 Getting There